 - Get Some Rest – Drowsy driving is extremely dangerous and puts everyone on the road at risk.
 People traveling long distances tend to be more likely to drive drowsy.
 If you’re going on a long road trip, make sure you get a good night’s rest before you depart.
 If you feel yourself nodding off, pull over and find a place to nap.
 It’s a good idea to have a passenger who can take over driving responsibilities on long trips.

 The Indiana car accident lawyers at Pfeifer, Morgan & Stesiak wish you and your family a safe and happy Thanksgiving.
 Remember to buckle up, drive slowly and don’t drink and drive.

 Even the safest drivers can’t control the behavior of others on the road.
 If you or a loved one has been injured in a car crash due to another driver’s negligence, contact us today for a free consultation.
-We will work to get the maximum compensation you deserve.
+Our licensed personal injury lawyers will work to get the maximum compensation you deserve.

 Call (844) 678-1800 and speak to a lawyer about your potential claim.